pivotal-cf/docs-build-service/installing.md

     ```bash
     pb api <PIVOTAL_BUILD_SERVICE_DOMAIN>
     ```

+    A user should be created at this point, please follow the instructions in [here](#users-create)

     After creating a UAA user the next step should successfully log you in to Pivotal Build Service
     ```bash